 Old and Unused Wood

 If you're the creative type that can work the saw, anything's possible.
-Using old wood alone, shapes can be created and words can be spelled to not only act as a decoration for any room but second as a shelf.
-Popular are the branching bookshelves made to look like trees that act as shelving.
+Using old wood alone, shapes can be created, and words can be spelled to not only act as a decoration for any room but second as a shelf.
+Popular right now are the branching bookshelves made to look like trees that act as shelving.

 Shadow boxes can be used for a variety of sorts.
-When the class is taken out, similar to the drawers, they act as the perfect empty interior for a book shelf.
-Wooden planks can be added to provide extra spacing, of the boxes can be left as is for a tall space.
-A similar look can be attained with solid wooden frame and extra wood.
-Connecting the frame to four pieces of wood, one on each side, wood create a hollowed box, resembling the shadow box shelf.
+When the glass is taken out, similar to the drawers, they act as the perfect empty interior for a bookshelf.
+Wooden planks can be added to provide extra spacing; some of the boxes can be left as-is for a tall space.
+A similar look can be attained with a solid wooden frame and extra wood.
+Connecting the frame to four pieces of wood, one on each side creates a hollowed box, resembling the shadow box shelf.

 These seemingly ugly pipes can be utilized to create a rustic shelving unit.
 With or without a wooden plank for book support, these will act as useful shelves in a place somewhere you may have never considered before.

 This requires little assembly.
 Stacking two sets of bricks or concrete blocks at a desired height and length will provide the support for a wooden shelf.
 Simply alternate these bricks or blocks with a wooden plank.

 Almost anything you can think of can be recycled and reused for another purpose.
 When it comes to bookshelves, anything is possible.
 Some scrap metal, old wood, trunks, bricks, you name it, can all be stylishly used to create a brand new vintage bookshelf.

 Some places to check out similar ideas include Etsy and Pinterest.
 With some creativity, you can come up with your own unique idea to share with the world.
 These images below can serve as inspiration to concoct your own recipe for bookshelf success.